dp-oss/Sec-Notes/Exam Objectives.md

     - Potentially unwanted programs (PUPs):
         - software not installed intentionally could be benign or malicious
     - Fileless virus:
-        =
-        - virus that lives in memory
+        - a virus that never installs itself on your machine
     - Command and control:
         - server used to control infected machines known as bots somtimes called a C2
     - Bots: